 Finding Sacred Space: Rabbi Faryn Borella and Or Shalom’s Vision for Bernal Heights

-Join us as Rabbi Faryn shares insights about Reconstructionist Judaism, the congregation’s vision for their future in Bernal Heights, upcoming events, including their annual ethics lecture featuring Rabbi Dr. Armin Langer, and the joyful celebrations planned for the upcoming holiday of Purim.
+Join us as Rabbi Faryn shares insights into Reconstructionist Judaism, the congregation’s vision for its future in Bernal Heights, and upcoming events, including their annual ethics lecture featuring Rabbi Dr. Armin Langer, as well as the joyful celebrations planned for the holiday of Purim.

 Let’s start with some of the organization’s history and background.

 Or Shalom was founded in the late 1980s and early 1990s, primarily by three women in interfaith relationships.
-They were looking around at the options for Jewish life in the city.
+They were exploring the options for Jewish life in the city.
 They didn’t see themselves reflected in what was available, both in terms of accepting interfaith families, the type of Jewish education they wanted for their kids, and their progressive politics.

-It started just as a school, an after-school program for kids.
-The framework, which was very different than Jewish education at the time (although not that different than now), was that the kids had to want to go.
+It began as a school that offered an after-school program for kids.
+The framework, which was very different from Jewish education at the time (though not that different from it now), was that the students had to want to go.
 There was no forced Hebrew school.
 If you’re in the Jewish community, you understand being forced to go to Hebrew school as a kid.
-The idea was that no kid could be forced to go to the school.
-It had to be voluntary, and it was up to the teachers to create a compelling enough environment for the kids to want to attend.
+The idea was that no child could be forced to attend school.
+It had to be voluntary, and it was up to the teachers to create an environment compelling enough for the students to attend.

-So, it started just as a Jewish education program for kids in Bernal Heights in the living room of one of our founding members, just a few blocks from our new building.
+It began as a Jewish education program for children in Bernal Heights, held in the living room of one of our founding members, just a few blocks from our current building.

-Is it in preparation for a Bas Mitzvah or Bar Mitzvah?
+Is it in preparation for a Bar Mitzvah or Bat Mitzvah?

 I don’t think it was explicitly for that purpose.
 It was just Jewish education in general.
-But the children of our founding members were among the first B’ Mitzvot in the community.
-I don’t remember what year that was, but the synagogue was formally incorporated in 1991.
-It was doing youth education for a couple of years before that.
+However, the children of our founding members were among the first in the community to receive their Bar and Bat Mitzvahs.
+I don’t remember the year.
+Still, the synagogue was formally incorporated in 1991.
+It had been providing youth education for a couple of years before that.

 Or Shalom identifies as a reconstructionist community.
 What does that mean?
 Could you explain that?

 Reconstructionism is a denomination of Judaism.
-Similar to the different strands of Protestantism, Reconstructionism is one of several Jewish movements.
-Most people have heard of the main Jewish movements, Reform, Conservative, and Orthodox, although Orthodox encompasses many different things.
-There are some smaller Jewish movements, including Reconstructionism, or what the movement is called today, Reconstructing Judaism.
+Like the various strands of Protestantism, Reconstructionism is one of several Jewish movements.
+Most people are familiar with the main Jewish movements: Reform, Conservative, and Orthodox, although Orthodox encompasses a diverse range of traditions.
+There are several smaller Jewish movements, including Reconstructionism, which is now known as Reconstructing Judaism.
 There’s also Jewish Renewal.
 Those are two smaller denominations within what’s called liberal Judaism, which includes Conservative, Reform, Reconstructionist, and Renewal.

 Are there certain tenets that they align with?

-Interestingly, in its founding, Or Shalom wasn’t officially Jewish Renewal, but its founding Rabbi, Rabbi Pam, was ordained in Renewal.
+Interestingly, in its founding, Or Shalom wasn’t officially part of Jewish Renewal, but its founding Rabbi, Rabbi Pam, was ordained in the Renewal tradition.
 Jewish Renewal is considered neo-Hasidic – an egalitarian revival of certain Jewish mystical traditions.
 So Or Shalom has some Jewish Renewal roots and influences as well.

-Reconstructionism came with our second-lasting Rabbi, Rabbi Katie, who was trained as a Reconstructionist.
-She advocated for the synagogue to be formally incorporated as a Reconstructionist synagogue.
+Reconstructionism was introduced by our second-longest-serving Rabbi, Rabbi Katie, who was trained in Reconstructionist thought.
+She advocated for the synagogue’s formal incorporation as a Reconstructionist congregation.
 Some of the tenets of Reconstructionism make it a very intellectual tradition.
 The founder, Rabbi Mordechai Kaplan, had a main tagline: “The past gets a vote, but not a veto.”
-The idea is that we’re drawing upon the deep wellspring of Jewish tradition, but we’re creating Judaism that’s relevant to our contemporary times.
-We’re drawing upon Jewish wisdom and the wisdom of the day.
-We’re carving pathways toward new Judaisms relevant for people in contemporary times, evolving Judaism to be relevant because it’s not useful if it’s not relevant to the Jewish people of today.
+The idea is that we’re drawing on the deep wellspring of Jewish tradition while creating a Judaism relevant to our contemporary times.
+We’re drawing upon Jewish wisdom and contemporary insights.
+We’re carving pathways toward new Judaisms relevant to contemporary audiences, evolving Judaism to be relevant because it’s not useful if it’s not relevant to the Jewish people today.

 Where does Kabbalah fit in?